What is Eyelid Surgery?

 How is the Eyelid Surgery Procedure Performed?

-Upon consulting with one of our cosmetic surgeons about eyelid surgery, you will discuss whether or not you are a qualified candidate for the procedure.
+Upon consulting with our cosmetic surgeon about eyelid surgery, you will discuss whether or not you are a qualified candidate for the procedure.
 If you are a candidate, you will go on to discuss the details of your eyelid surgery.
 At this point, it is wise to ask any questions you have regarding the procedure.
-Dr. Schooler or Dr. Irvine will be happy to explain all aspects of treatment, including health concerns associated with eyelid surgery, the benefits of the procedure, and any other issues.
+Dr. Schooler will be happy to explain all aspects of treatment, including health concerns associated with eyelid surgery, the benefits of the procedure, and any other issues.

 Eyelid surgery is typically an outpatient procedure performed under general anesthesia.
 In upper blepharoplasty, the incision is usually placed within the natural crease of the eyelid.
-From this point, Drs.
-Schooler or Irvine will recontour the eyelids to create the desired aesthetic.
+From this point, Dr. Schooler will recontour the eyelids to create the desired aesthetic.
 Loose skin and excess fat will be removed while lax musculature will be tightened.
 Lower blepharoplasty utilizes an incision hidden inside the lower eyelid.
 Excess lower eyelid fat will be repositioned to smooth eye bags and minimize puffiness.
 Depending on your cosmetic goals, lax skin can also be addressed.
-Our plastic surgeons work to make incisions as undetectable as possible for a natural-looking final outcome.
+Our plastic surgeon works to make incisions as undetectable as possible for a natural-looking final outcome.

 There are often a number of alternative options that may benefit your needs if you are not a candidate for eyelid surgery.
 It is common for patients to combine eyelid surgery with a brow lift for more extensive rejuvenation of the upper face.
 In addition, we offer under-eye hyaluronic acid-based fillers, CO2 resurfacing laser treatments, and medical-grade skin care to supplement our surgical options.